IanEscober/ianescober.github.io/_posts/2020-01-14-design-patterns-secrets-creational.md

 - A class wants to delegate the object creation to its subclasses.
 - Classes pass the process to other helper subclasses, and you want to encapsulate that helper subclass.
 ### Effects
+- Eliminates the need to bind concrete classes.
 - Allows extensions of an object by providing a hook.
 - Connects parallel class hierarchies.
+- Clients might have to subclass a "Creator" class in order to create a particular concrete class.
 ### Relationships
 - __Abstract Factory__ is implemented with Factory Methods.
 - Factory Methods are usually executed within __Template Methods__.